Quadratic Donaldson-Thomas invariants for $(\mathbb{P}^1)^3$ and some other smooth proper toric threefolds: Introduction

-\end{introconj} The differences between this conjecture and the one presented in (the published version of) \cite{Viergever} are the precise prediction of the sign $\epsilon$, which we note is equal to $1$ for $(\P^1)^3$ and to $-1$ for $\P^3$, the correction of a sign error in the exponent, and also that the conjecture stated in \cite{Viergever} requires the scheme to have a suitable $N$-action.
+for some $\epsilon\in\{\pm1\}$. \end{introconj} The differences between this conjecture and the one presented in (the published version of) \cite{Viergever} are the correction of a sign error in the exponent, and that the conjecture stated in \cite{Viergever} requires the scheme to have a suitable $N$-action.